aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never forget a friend.
-Especially if he owes you.
+> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?

-Last update: Sun Oct  5 05:08:48 2025
+Last update: Mon Oct  6 05:09:47 2025

 ### Let's play! 🎮